 - Start adding the water a little bit at a time while working the ingredients into dough.

 - Transfer the ball of dough to a floured work surface and knead for 8-10 minutes.

 - Set the dough back in the bowl, cover with a plastic bag and a kitchen towel and set aside to rise for 40 minutes.

 - Uncover and transfer the dough to a work surface.

 - Divide the dough, braid as you wish and place on a baking sheet.

 - Set aside, cover and let rise about 45 minutes.

 - Brush with egg and sprinkle with seeds.

+This is a guest post by Lady Lee of Lady Lee's Home.
 Lady Lee is a wife and a mother with a soul of a farmer and a passion for homegrown and homemade everything.
 She was born in Israel and raised in a small agricultural commune called kibbutz, where everything was grown, made and shared.
-She lives with her family in NC on a small homestead.
-She can’t shut up about the garden, farming is her dream, she is very curious about food and home remedies, and love her family's DIY adventures.
+Her family lives on a small North Carolina homestead.
+She can’t shut up about the garden, farming is her dream, she is very curious about food and home remedies, and loves her family's DIY adventures.
 Those things are what she blogs about at Lady Lee's Home.